Neha-Pambanda/Interactive-Sales-Dashboard-in-Excel/README.md

 ## Data Source
 The data used in this sales dashboard is provided in the repository.
 It includes fictional sales data generated for demonstration purposes.
+There are two Excel files within the repository, each serving a different purpose:

+### Raw Uncleaned Sales Dataset: (Store-sales-Dataset)
+This Excel file contains the original, unprocessed sales dataset.
+It may include data in its raw form, which may contain errors, inconsistencies, or unformatted data.

+### Cleaned Dataset, Charts, and Report: (Interactive-Sales-Dashboard)
+The second Excel file comprises the cleaned version of the sales dataset.
+It has undergone data cleaning processes such as removing duplicates, correcting errors, standardizing formats, and ensuring data quality.
+Additionally, this file includes various charts and visualizations derived from the cleaned dataset, along with an entire report summarizing the findings and insights.

 ## Contributing
 Contributions to enhance the Interactive Sales Dashboard or add new features are welcome.
 If you would like to contribute, please follow these steps: